RecGOAT: Graph Optimal Adaptive Transport for LLM-Enhanced Multimodal Recommendation with Dual Semantic Alignment: Experiments

 \subsubsection{Implementation Details}

 Following common practice \cite{zhou2023bm3, xu2025fastMMrec}, we split each dataset into an 8:1:1 ratio for training, validation, and testing under the 5-core setting.
 For multimodal baselines, we uniformly employ the publicly available 4096-dimensional visual features and 384-dimensional textual features provided by the open-source framework MMRec \cite{zhou2023mmrec}, adhering to its standard parameter configuration.
+For LM-enhanced Methods, we consistently apply the LLM-enhanced modality inputs introduced in this work.